 Timing is key

 The development of a new domestic e-plastics outlet comes at a time of market turbulence for the low-value materials.
-China, once the largest consumer of plastics recovered from electronics, stopped importing those and most other plastics in 2018.
+China, once the largest consumer of plastics recovered from electronics and post-consumer plastics in general, stopped importing those and most other plastics in 2018.
 In the wake of China’s ban, other markets have enacted similar restrictions, most recently India, which has clamped down on its scrap plastic imports since the summer.

 Processors experienced significant disruptions in e-plastics movement because of those policies.
 More recently, operators have been able to move e-plastics to certain Asian markets, but only the highest-quality materials and still at a depressed price.